Inner-City Arts

 For the first 5 weeks, participants learned the basics of architecture an its role shaping communities with ICA teaching artist Jen Lathrop.
 This series culminated in the design of a model “community pavilion.”
 Lessons covered topics like:

-Scale: Objects, Buildings Neighborhoods,
+Scale: from Objects, to Buildings, to Neighborhoods,

 How to draw floor plans